arnabnandikgp/setban_ASN_poc/README.md

 Design Decisions
 ---
-1. Making a new binary file to store the banned ASNs into the new binary file in the likes of bannedlist.dat used for storing the banned IP addresses.//////Making relevent changes in the IsBanned() API to allow bucketing for addrman.hI have made the decision to store the list of bannedAs in the disk
+1. Making a new binary file to store the banned ASNs into the new binary file in the likes of bannedlist.dat used for storing the banned IP addresses.
-2. Will implement additional checks in the IsBanned method so that any peer belonging to a banned AS is not connected to.
+2. Will implement additional checks in the IsBanned method to allow bucketing for addrman.h to not select any peer belonging to a banned AS.
 3. To implement the feature of disconnecting an already connected peer which has AS belonging to banned AS list I have chosen to use the methods in '   'Cconnman:: DisconnectNode' in order to ban any peer by iterating through the list of connected nodes and disconnecting them.

 To take the input as an ASN into the setban RPC we need to make it clear that it is an ASN and not a IP address.